Part of the Gold Coast Seaway – Wavebreak Island

 Born in 1985, Wavebreak island was part of the Gold Coast Seaway construction designed to protect the Western foreshore of the Broadwater from the brutal Pacific Ocean conditions coming in through the seaway.
 Today it is home to a diverse range of sealife which can be experienced by snorkelling or diving off of the North East corner, also known as ‘The Canyon.’

 If you’re interested in the islands around the Gold Coast, why not take a read through our Ultimate Guide to the Islands of the Gold Coast?
 It’s filled with fascinating stories, helpful information and how to access every island you see between here and Brisbane!

-Take a hire boat or tour to one of the island’s two anchorages, one at what locals refer to as ‘The Key’ on the South West corner with another anchorage on the Northern shore alongside The Canyon.
+Take a hire boat to one of the island’s two anchorages, one at what locals refer to as ‘The Key’ on the South West corner with another anchorage on the Northern shore alongside The Canyon.
 Once anchored up, enjoy the crisp sand and serene waters whilst keeping an eye out for the odd dolphin having a play in the water.
 Or take the snorkelling gear and explore the incredible underwater world that thrives at The Canyon.

 Interested in a trip to Wavebreak Island?
 Its EASY with one of our hire boats!
 Plus you get the flexibility of visiting all of the other great sightseeing spots on the Gold Coast Broadwater.